joshuagenders/Lupi/WorkingNotes.md

 --------
 # Maybes in order of likelihood
+## Maybe - add an IDatetimeService to speed up unit tests
+Makes the component integration tests at IApplication level run faster

 ## Maybe - filters for statsd metrics sent (inclusive+exclusive)

 ## Maybe - Website for the tool